 Given the wealth of data supporting the importance of integrins in glioma cell-ECM adhesion, we first compared the biophysical contributions of CD44 and integrin engagement to total cell-ECM adhesion.
 We initially chose to work with HA hydrogels with stiffnesses similar to that of brain tissue, which we fabricated according to our previous description (14).
 Using a centrifugal detachment assay, we measured cell adhesion strength to bare HA hydrogels and HA hydrogels functionalized with RGD peptide, both with a shear modulus of 4.6 kPa.
-Our use of the RGD sequence was motivated by the fact that this is the key integrin-binding sequence in fibronectin, which is enriched in the ECM of GBM tumors when compared to normal brain tissue.
+Our use of the RGD sequence was motivated by the fact that this is the key integrin-binding sequence in fibronectin, which is enriched in the ECM of GBM tumors when compared with normal brain tissue.
 RGD is also ubiquitously used within synthetic biomaterials as a modular integrin-binding sequence (33-35), which allowed us to more readily compare our findings with work in these other materials systems.
-We seeded U373-MG human glioblastoma cells transduced virally with either a CD44-targeting shRNA (yielding 64% protein expression knockdown, Supplementary Fig. S1A-B) or a nontargeting control sequence, and allowed the cells to adhere for 0.5 h or 3 h in serum-free culture medium.
+We seeded U373-MG human glioblastoma cells transduced virally with either a CD44-targeting shRNA (yielding 64% protein expression knockdown; Supplementary Fig. S1A and S1B) or a nontargeting control sequence, and allowed the cells to adhere for 0.5 or 3 hours in serum-free culture medium.
 We then measured adhesion strength by quantifying the percentage of cells that remained adherent after exerting a detachment force of 100 g to remove weakly adhered cells.

-When cells were centrifuged 0.5 h after initial seeding, 21% of control cells remained adherent to the bare HA hydrogel (Fig. 2A).
+When cells were centrifuged 0.5 hours after initial seeding, 21% of control cells remained adherent to the bare HA hydrogel (Fig. 2A).
 Incorporation of an RGD peptide into the hydrogel yielded a modest but statistically significant increase in cell adhesion.
-When the same surfaces were presented to the CD44 knockdown cells, bare HA hydrogels yielded negligible adhesion, while adhesion to HA-RGD hydrogels was reduced twofold relative to control cells.
+When the same surfaces were presented to the CD44 knockdown cells, bare HA hydrogels yielded negligible adhesion, whereas adhesion to HA-RGD hydrogels was reduced twofold relative to control cells.
 To confirm the molecular specificity of this effect with an alternative approach, we incubated control cells with a CD44-neutralizing antibody, which yielded qualitatively identical results.
 We also confirmed that CD44 knockdown altered neither integrin subtype expression nor cell viability (Supplementary Fig. S2).
-Notably, and as reported previously (36), CD44 suppression increased expression of the HA receptor

-RHAMM (Supplementary Fig. S1C-D), indicating that the effects of depleting CD44 could not be fully rescued by enhancement of other HA adhesion proteins.
+Notably, and as reported previously (36), CD44 suppression increased expression of the HA receptor RHAMM (Supplementary Fig. S1C and S1D), indicating that the effects of depleting CD44 could not be fully rescued by enhancement of other HA adhesion proteins.

-As expected, pre-incubation of both cell types with an isotype-matched IgG antibody led to similar attachment as the untreated control condition.
-Pre-treatment of cells with a soluble RGD peptide reduced adhesion to HA-RGD but not to bare HA hydrogels, confirming that the cells adhered to the crosslinked HA through an RGD receptor-independent mechanism.
-When we repeated this assay for a longer adhesion time of 3 h, the only conditions that resulted in increased adhesion were those with both CD44- and integrin-based adhesions (Fig. 2B).
-Together, these data suggest that CD44 is largely responsible for adhesion on early time scales (0.5 h), and that these initial adhesions are later reinforced by integrin-mediated adhesions, if available, on longer time scales (3 h).
+As expected, preincubation of both cell types with an isotype-matched IgG antibody led to similar attachment as the untreated control condition.
+Pretreatment of cells with a soluble RGD peptide reduced adhesion to HA-RGD but not to bare HA hydrogels, confirming that the cells adhered to the cross-linked HA through an RGD receptor-independent mechanism.
+When we repeated this assay for a longer adhesion time of 3 hours, the only conditions that resulted in increased adhesions (Fig. 2B).
+Together, these data suggest that CD44 is largely responsible for adhesion on early time scales (0.5 hours), and that these initial adhesions